Se So Neon: 2016–2018: Formation, awards and Summer Plumage

 Se So Neon was established in 2016 and began as a project band between Hwang So-yoon and Gangto.
-Their name, which literally translates to 'new kids' or 'new boys', was chosen by Hwang after coming across an issue of the now-defunct children's magazine Sae So Nyeon in a bookstore.
-The band became a trio when they recruited bassist Fancy Moon.
-In October 2017, they released their first EP, titled 여름깃 (Summer Plumage).
+Their name translates to 'new kids' or 'new boys', and was chosen by Hwang after coming across an issue of the now-defunct children's magazine Sae So Nyeon in a bookstore.
+Shortly after formation, the band recruited bassist Fancy Moon to become a trio.